Iron Filter Frequently Asked Questions

 5 ) Also... how old is the Media?
 Typically "life" in Florida is 5 years ( I've seen 2 years - 10 years, depending on the application ).
 It could be the media in the tank is "loaded up" with too much oxidized iron that it has not been able to "flush out" during Backwash cycles.

 **************** Newer Media that can replace either BIRM or Greensand Plus is KATALOX LIGHT.

-*** Katalox Light has been on the market for a few years.
-We only just ADDED to the website in summer of 2015.
+*** Katalox Light has been on the market for several years.
+We ADDED this product to the website in summer of 2015.

 It is more expensive than the Greensand and BIRM it can replace, but does have better "claims".

 I was slow to ADD to the website, because in my 25 years, I've seen other "Wonder" products come and go in the Water Treatment Industry, and wanted to wait until it had been used in "real world" applications ( and I could get "feedback" from dealers & customers as to it's Long Term viability in various applications ).